FFmpeg/FFV1/ffv1.md

     }
 }
 ```
-Figure: A pseudo-code description of the contexts of Range Non Binary Values. {#figureRangeNonBinaryValueExample}
+Figure: A pseudocode description of the contexts of Range Non Binary Values. {#figureRangeNonBinaryValueExample}

 `get_symbol` is used for the read out of `sample_difference` indicated in [@figureSampleDifference].

-`get_rac` returns a boolean, computed from the bytestream as described in [@figureGetRacFormula] as a formula and in [@figureGetRacPseudoCode] as pseudo-code.
+`get_rac` returns a boolean, computed from the bytestream as described in [@figureGetRacFormula] as a formula and in [@figureGetRacPseudoCode] as pseudocode.

 #### Initial Values for the Context Model